SCHOLARSHIP POLICIES & PROCEDURES

 Educational Institution – An institution that has a regular faculty, a curriculum, and an organized body of students in attendance at the place where the educational activities are held.

 Qualified Expenses – Certain expenses incurred in attending an educational institution.
-They are:

 Tuition and fees for enrollment and attendance.

 Course-related expenses – fees, books, supplies, and equipment required of all students for courses of instruction.

 Room and board, travel, research, clerical assistance.
 Payments for expenses in this group are not exempt from income tax.

 Foundation staff and designated members of selection committees established for such awards shall contact high school, college and graduate school administrators as well as managers of other relevant community institutions to advertise the availability of the Foundation’s Scholarship Grants and to request that these administrators nominate potential candidates or encourage potential awardees to submit applications for scholarship aid.